• Skip to primary navigation

 Closing up The Top of The Hat

-After I finished up the last row of the beanie I cut the end of the yarn leaving a 12″ piece of yarn and used a yarn needle to weave in and out of every other stitch of the last row.
+After I finished the last row of the beanie, I cut the end of the yarn leaving a 12″ piece of yarn and used a yarn needle to weave in and out of every other stitch of the last row.
 Continue finishing the beanie off using the video tutorial.
 Watch here.

 Emily Slouch Beanie Free Crochet Pattern - Easy Crochet